jonasbn/til/ubuntu/missing_signed-by_in_the_sources.list.md

 # Missing Signed-Bu in the sources.list(5)

-I came accross this error on a DigitalOcean droplet running Ubuntu the other day, when running:
+I came across this error on a DigitalOcean droplet running Ubuntu the other day, when running:

 `sudo apt update`